blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 If the `Person` entity type contains the required properties `name` and `age`, the `Employee` entity type would inherit these properties and could add other properties (e.g. an `occupation` property). `Employee` would _not_ be able to override any of the properties inherited from `Person` (e.g. it's not possible to turn `name` into an array or make it optional) to ensure that instances of `Employee` are also valid instances of `Person` (i.e. compatibility with `Person` is preserved).

 Type duplication can be seen as a literal copy of an entity type's contents, providing full control over any properties present on the source entity type.
-If a user wants to use the `Employee` entity type from above, removing the `occupation` property and adding a `tenure` in its place, it would have to be through duplication, as we are talking about overriding properties from `Employee`.
+If a user wants to use the `Employee` entity type from above, removing the `occupation` property and adding a `tenure` property in its place, it would have to be through duplication, as we are talking about overriding properties from `Employee` in a schema-breaking way.

 Duplication can behave in different ways for extended types, such as acting on an "expanded" version of an extended type where the duplicated type would inherit all properties from the type hierarchy and be able to change any of them **or** duplication could act on only an immediate (sub)type, and reuse any extended type declarations.
-Alternatively, a hybrid version of the two ways to duplicate could be used where materialization could happen up to a certain part of the type hierarchy before reusing extended type declarations such that we empower partial consensus as outlined in the [Type System RFC](./0352-graph-type-system.md##convergence-and-divergence-of-consensus).
+Alternatively, a hybrid version of the two ways to duplicate could be used where "expansion" could happen up to a certain part of the type hierarchy before reusing extended type declarations such that we empower partial consensus as outlined in the [Type System RFC](./0352-graph-type-system.md##convergence-and-divergence-of-consensus).

 As a consequence of the above definition, these questions arise:

-- How do we ensure that `Employee` instances can, in fact, be used in place of `Person` instances in practice?
+- How do we ensure that `Employee` instances can be used in place of `Person` instances in practice? (we refer to this as "subtyping")
 - Do multiple supertypes impose constraints on extending types?
 - How does having `additionalProperties` in existing schemas influence extended types?
 - How should the Block Protocol type system support extending types?